sevidmusic/RoadyModuleUtilities/README.md

 ```

-### \Darling\RoadyModuleUtilities\interfaces\utilities\RouteJsonConfigurationReader
+### \Darling\RoadyModuleUtilities\interfaces\utilities\RoutesJsonConfigurationReader

-A RouteJsonConfigurationReader can return an RouteCollection
+A RoutesJsonConfigurationReader can return an RouteCollection
 constructed from the Routes defined in a specified Module's
 `routes.json` configuration file.